Gerald Wilkinson: Life and work

 Wilkinson's region-by-region guides to British Woodland Walks were published in association with the Ordnance Survey in the 1980s.
 Dendrologist Archie Miles, author of Silva (1999), The Trees that Made Britain (2006), and Hidden Trees of Britain (2007), paid tribute to Wilkinson's "knowledge and style":

 Wilkinson tells it the way it is.
 He is knowledgeable about woodland culture and history, often moved by beauty, but, equally, he is scathing about insensitive planting, threats of urban sprawl, human detritus and silly signs.
 It's his Woodland Walks (1985) to which I return repeatedly.

 Wilkinson contributed photographs and articles to The AA Book of the Countryside (1973).
 The Turner books and Woodland Walks in Britain were also published in the US.

 Wilkinson was elected a Fellow of the Linnean Society of London on 17 May 1977.
 He married the illustrator Jill Gardiner, who contributed line-drawings to his Trees in the Wild.
 They had two children and lived in Oxfordshire.
-After his death in a road accident a near Culham on 10 March 1988, the Reading Evening Post wrote, "His work as a painter was much appreciated and his paintings had been exhibited, sold and were sought after."
+After his death in a road accident near Culham on 10 March 1988, the Reading Evening Post wrote, "His work as a painter was much appreciated and his paintings had been exhibited, sold and were sought after."